Planning your school rollout

 The benefits of Classcraft can spread from the classroom to the entire school by building better culture and engagement.
 This is more easily accomplished the more staff are onboard with using Classcraft so that the game is a consistent and organic part of students’ school day.

-By using the Classcraft School Climate Index, you can monitor the pulse of school climate in your building at a glance, based on analytics data such as the ratio of positive vs. negative behavior, absenteeism, and collaboration.
+By using the Classcraft Engagement Score, you can monitor the pulse of school climate in your building at a glance, based on analytics data such as the ratio of positive vs. negative behavior, absenteeism, and collaboration.

 Positive school climate has a significant impact on academics, helping to bridge achievement gaps and assisting students in reaching their full potential.
 Students learn best when they feel supported and cared for by teachers and staff, safe (such as from bullying), challenged academically, and when they feel a sense of belonging.

 Research also shows that there is no correlation between socioeconomic status and perceived school climate.
 In fact, the negative effects of poverty, such as lower attendance, can be offset in schools with a positive school climate.

 Below are some best practices and ideas for promoting school climate and engagement: